 Last time, we talked about how range of motion at the shoulder joint can influence the catch phase of the freestyle swim stroke.
 I tried to convince you to tailor your swim stroke to what your body is currently capable of, while also committing to regular, continued work on improving your weaknesses.
 This time around, we’ll go through some techniques to help improve your shoulder mobility.

 If you inherit poor posture from your daily working life, you might have discovered some room for improvement in the shoulder flexion assessment from last time.
-One of the most effective ways to bring about change is to first treat your shoulders to some therapy ball release techniques, and then work through range of motion.
+One of the most effective ways to bring about change is to first treat your shoulders to some therapy ball release techniques for shoulder self massage, and then work through range of motion.
 Try the following approach:

 - Release thoracic spine and upper back

 - Release external rotators of the shoulder